ballerina-platform/ballerina-distribution/examples/kafka-service-constraint-validation/kafka_service_constraint_validation.md

 # Kafka service - Constraint validation

 This example shows how to validate a payload by the constraints added to the related payload record.
 When the payload is received from the broker, it is validated internally and if validation fails, the `onError` remote method will be invoked with a `kafka:PayloadValidationError`.
 To seek past the erroneous record and read the new records, the `seek` API of `kafka:Caller` can be used.
-To stop payload validation, `validation` flag of `kafka:ConsumerConfiguration` can be set to `false`.
+To stop payload validation, the `validation` flag of `kafka:ConsumerConfiguration` can be set to `false`.
 This can be used when the payload needs to be implicitly validated upon receiving from the broker.

 ::: code kafka_service_constraint_validation.bal :::